Posted On: 2022-03-16

 When he completes three of the 12 Wolf achievements, present him with the Progress Towards Ranks patch with a thong and yellow bead attached to it.
-Each time he completes three more achievements, present another yellow bead.
+Each time he completes three more achievements, presents another yellow bead.
 When he completes all 12 achievements and earned four beads he is eligible to receive the Wolf badge at the pack meeting.
 This step-by-step recognition is an incentive for boys to earn their badges.

-The same procedure is followed for recognizing Bear achievements, except the red beads are used.
+The same procedure is followed for recognizing Bear's achievements, except the red beads are used.
 They are attached to the second thong on the Progress Towards Ranks patch.
 This patch may be worn along with the Wolf and Bear badges.

 IT IS IMPORTANT THAT ALL RANKS ARE EARNED, NOT GIVEN.